datajerk/ctf-write-ups/hayyimctf2022/warmup-cooldown/README.md

          ff ff
 ```

-If set set a break point after `read(0,auStack56,0x60);`, you'll see that same return address on the stack and below that an address we're going to leak to get the location of libc:
+If you set a break point after `read(0,auStack56,0x60);`, you'll see that same return address on the stack and below that an address we're going to leak to get the location of libc:

 ```
 0x00007fffffffe408│+0x0000: 0x0000000a68616c62 ("blah\n"?)	 ← $rbx, $rsp, $rsi